 Before leaving the site, you should walk a little way past the open area up the embankment to the top of the quarry.
 Here, you can admire the view of the Channel Tunnel Terminals, with queues of lorries and the many railway lines.

-The rocks here are from the Holywell Nodular Chalk formation, which is Turonian (Upper Cretaceous) in age.
-This rock is also exposed at Eastbourne and Beachy Head.
+The site has one good section with plenty of Upper Cretaceous rocks from the Holywell Nodular Chalk Formation. which is Turonian in age.
+This rock is a hard nodular chalk with thin flaser marls and significant proportions of shell debris in part.
+It is also exposed in Sussex, at Eastbourne and Beachy Head.

 This site is fairly safe.
 However, please keep away from the edge of the path where sections have a fairly steep drop.
 Also, be aware of any cattle in the field.